amkilar/GERONIMO/README.md

 The plot provides an overview of the number of genomes in which at least one significant hit was identified, grouped by family.
 The bold black line corresponds to the number of genomes present in each family, helping to minimize bias regarding unequal data representation across the taxonomy.

 #### C) Hits Distribution in Genomes Across Families
-The heatmap informs about the most significant hit from the genome found by a particular covariance model.
+The heatmap provides information about the most significant hits from the genome, identified by a specific covariance model.
 Genomes are grouped by families (on the right).
-The darkest colour of the tile represents the most significant hit.
-If grey, it means that no hit was identified.
+Hits are classified into three categories based on their e-values.
+Generally, these categories correspond to hit classifications ("HIT," "MAYBE," "NO HIT").
+The "HIT" category is further divided to distinguish between highly significant hits and moderately significant ones.

 <img src="https://github.com/amkilar/pictures/blob/main/GERONIMO/Output_results.png" width=100% align="center">